 Your general physical energy level and the condition of your body have a big impact on how motivated you are to run or train in e.g. a fitness center.
-In 10 tips to running and training motivation – Grateful Joy, there are several physiological factors that influence on how physical ready you are and those factors are often something you can control by yourself, so you can create the best motivational conditions to start running or training in a fitness center.
+In 10 tips to running and training motivation – Grateful Joy, you will see how several factors influence how physically ready you are and these factors are often something you can control by yourself, so you can create the best motivational conditions to start running or training in a fitness center.

 One of the most important factors for many people’s motivation is the support they get from those around them.
-You have probably experienced it yourself how big a difference it makes if your spouse / friend or colleague sincerely engage in something you want to succeed in and keep telling you that you can.
+You have probably experienced it yourself how big a difference it makes if your spouse/friend or colleague sincerely engages in something you want to succeed in and keep telling you that you can.

-They offer their help and give you a pat on the back and stand by your shoulder if you face adversity and are marked by it.
+They offer their help and pat you on the back and stand by your shoulder if you face adversity and are marked by it.
 You may also have experienced being motivated by someone that you are really impressed by.
 Maybe They have achieved something of the same as you would like to achieve and their starting point was the same as yours, maybe even worse.

 Questions you could ask yourself could be: